 Are parents advised if their student is having a medical problem?

 Services provided at Health Services are confidential as required by law.
 Records are maintained separately from all academic and other University records.
 Therefore, Health Services will not share any information with parents unless the student requests that they do so.

 Is housing guaranteed?

-Housing is only guaranteed for freshmen who pay their deposit by May 1st.
+Housing is only secured for incoming, first year students who pay their deposit by May 1st.

 How are roommates assigned?

 First year students who pay their deposit by May 1st may select their roommate, provided the roommate also paid the deposit by May 1st.
 More information is available here »